-WAI protects apps before scans find a vulnerability, until that vulnerability can be fixed, and when a fix inadvertently creates a new vulnerability, providing air coverage for developers so they can do the job right.
+WAI protects apps before scans discover a vulnerability, until a known vulnerability can be fixed, and in cases when a fix inadvertently creates a new vulnerability, providing air coverage for developers so they can do the job right.

 Keeping software, libraries, databases, servers and all components that interact with your apps patched and updated is critical to maintaining a secure environment.
 But many organizations patch monthly or even quarterly, leaving their apps vulnerable to exploits.

-Web Application Isolation secures apps while patches are rolled out, blocking exploitation and ensuring secure operation.
+Web Application Isolation secures apps while patches are rolled out, blocking exploits and ensuring secure operation.

 Failure to adequately confirm and authenticate user identity or to manage sessions securely exposes apps to automated brute force and credential stuffing attacks.